JaddotWuzHere/Hydraxia/README.md

 ## Installing this pack

-See how to install Hydraxia here (no link atm).
+See how to install Hydraxia [here](https://github.com/JaddotWuzHere/Hydraxia/wiki/Pack-Installation).

 ## Minor Pack Configuration
 Currently, this pack isn't the most flexible to modify.
 Options such as changing the biome size, etc will hopefully be implemented in the future.